 Three studies were commissioned in October 2019 and completed by May 2020.

 - Evaluability assessment: This study assessed the evaluability of Adaptation Fund approved proposals and more precisely their performance and impact evaluability using different criteria and best practices in the field.

 - Ex-post evaluation study: A mapping of ex-post practices in the evaluation field informed the development of a Fund specific approach to conduct ex-post evaluations, three to five years after project closure, focusing both on the human and natural systems.

 - Innovative monitoring, evaluation and learning (MEL) for adaptation study: The aim of this study was to identify and assess innovative MEL practices in the climate adaptation space, using a rapid scan, search and appraise method, with the final step analyzing opportunities for using these MEL innovations in the Adaptation Fund environment.

 The findings of the studies informed the multi-year strategy and work programme, as did consultations with the AFB Secretariat, Board, Board Committees, (N)IE key stakeholders and civil society, among others.
-The study reports will inform ongoing work and a synthesis of the studies’ findings will be posted in due time on the AF-TERG publications page.
+The study reports will inform ongoing work and a synthesis of the studies’ findings is posted on the AF-TERG publications page.
 Outreach will take place through the AF-TERG social media channels.